saranca14/terraform_test_env/README.md

 Terraform provider settings is used with STS assume role authentication.
-Terraform module incorporates both Network and Elastic beanstalk at the same time.
+Terraform module incorporates both Network and Elastic beanstalk in a single module.
+In future different modules can be used for reusability.

 Currently environment is destroyed.